UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_RP2040.md

 ```

 Now upload the MicroPython firmware into RP flash.
-Download its latest release from [this page](https://micropython.org/download/rp2-pico/).
+Firstly, download its latest release from [this page](https://micropython.org/download/rp2-pico/).
-Now, once the file is downloaded, put the microcontroller in flash mode: firstly close the jumper **JP1** to allow the computer to interact with RP and connect the board to your PC using an USB Type-C cable.
-Now keep pressed the button **SW2** labeled as `BOOTSEL` and push the reset button **SW1**.
+Then put the microcontroller in flash mode: close the jumper **JP1** to allow the computer to interact with RP and connect the board to your PC using an USB Type-C cable.
+Keep pressed the button **SW2** labeled as `BOOTSEL` and push the reset button **SW1**.
 After these operations, the board is detected as a removable device by your computer.
 Simply copy the just downloaded `.uf2` file and paste it into the removable drive.
 In this way you can program the Raspberry MCU!

-Now that the MicroPython framework is loaded, create a file called main.py and copy the following code on it.
+Once the MicroPython framework has been loaded, create a file called main.py and copy the following code on it.
 It will make the LED attached on pin 25 blink each 750 milliseconds!

 ```python